untoldengine/UntoldEngine/docs/Architecture/batchingSystem.md

 Result:
 - **2 BatchGroups** for cell (0,0,0): one wood, one stone
+- Each BatchGroup has its own world-space AABB covering all vertices in the group
 - **2 draw calls** instead of 90 (the 10 transparent ones draw individually)
+- Both groups are frustum-culled by AABB before encoding — if the whole cell is off-screen, 0 draw calls are issued
 - On a LOD change (say 20 wood entities switch to LOD 1), cell (0,0,0) is marked dirty → rebuild fires next eligible tick → now 3 BatchGroups (wood LOD0, wood LOD1, stone LOD0)